m-clark/data-processing-and-visualization/workshop_programming/ReadMe.md

 ### A note about the exercises

 To begin with, it would be better to simply read the notes and try for yourself in your own R script or R Markdown file.
+However, an 'interactive' version is also provided.
+When you run the document, by default it will appear in your viewer.
+But you can click the key to pop it open in your browser by clicking the 'Show in new window' button.
+Exercises contain code hints that you can copy into the code area and run.

 To use the interactive version:

-  - You must install the `learnr` package
+  - You must install the `learnr` package.
+If you haven't already, you should also install the `tidyverse`.
   - Open the `interactive_exercises_tidyverse.Rmd`
   - Click `Run Document`.
-By default it will appear in your viewer.